What Is a Treasury Security? Treasury Bonds, Bills, and Notes

 What Are Other Types of Treasury Securities?

 The U.S. Treasury offers a variety of securities in addition to Treasury bonds, bills, and notes.
-By basing the principal value of Treasury Inflation-Protected Securities (TIPS) on fluctuations in the Consumer Price Index (CPI), TIPS offer protection against inflation.
+As the principal value of Treasury Inflation-Protected Securities (TIPS) is based on fluctuations in the Consumer Price Index (CPI), TIPS offer protection against inflation.

-By guaranteeing a rate of return, this helps investors maintain their purchasing power over time.
+Adjustments to TIPS principal are intended to reflect changes in inflation, although they do not guarantee a positive real return.
 Investors are protected against interest rate risk by Floating Rate Notes (FRNs), which have variable interest rates that fluctuate based on changes in market interest rates.

-The U.S. Treasury issues savings bonds such as Series I and Series EE that provide people with a convenient and secure long-term means of saving money.
+The U.S. Treasury issues savings bonds, such as Series I bonds and Series EE bonds, that provide people with a convenient and secure long-term means of saving money.
 Series EE Savings Bonds pay a set rate of interest for a maximum of 30 years, while Series I Savings Bonds protect against inflation.

 The Takeaway

 Treasury securities give investors a range of choices to achieve their financial objectives, including long-term savings, inflation protection, and income generation.
-In the ever-changing world of financial markets, investors can protect capital, reduce risk, and reach their goals through Treasury bonds, bills, notes, and other securities like TIPS and savings bonds.
+In the ever-changing world of financial markets, investors can protect capital, reduce risk, and reach their goals through Treasury bonds, bills, notes, and other securities, such as TIPS and savings bonds.

 FAQ

 The U.S. Department of the Treasury issues debt obligations known as Treasury securities, which include Treasury bills, notes, and bonds.
-Because they are backed by the full faith and credit of the United States government, Treasury securities are among the safest investments.
+Because they are backed by the full faith and credit of the United States government, Treasury securities are among the least risky investments available.

 What is an example of Treasury securities?

-Treasury Bills, Treasury Notes, Treasury Bonds, Treasury Inflation-Protected Securities (TIPS), and Floating Rate Notes (FRNs) are the five categories of marketable securities offered by the U.S. Treasury.
+Treasury bills, Treasury notes, Treasury bonds, Treasury Inflation-Protected Securities (TIPS), and Floating Rate Notes (FRNs) are the five categories of marketable securities offered by the U.S. Treasury.
+These securities differ primarily in their maturity periods and in the way their interest payments are structured.

 Are Treasury securities risky?

-Because the U.S. government completely backs Treasury bonds, there is very little chance that they would default, making them a popular choice for investors looking to avoid risk.
-Investors need to be aware that interest rate risk exists even with U.S. government bonds.
+Because the U.S. government completely backs Treasury bonds, there’s very little chance that they would default, making this option a popular choice for investors looking to avoid risk.
+However, investors should be aware that interest rate risk exists even with U.S. government bonds.

 Photo credit: iStock/Andrii Yalanskyi